cachewerk/relay-docs/docs/1.x/configuration.md

 php --ini
 ```

 It’s recommend to at least adjust the `relay.maxmemory` and `relay.eviction_policy` directives.
+For peak performance in production the `relay.locks.cache` and `relay.max_endpoint_dbs` directives must be adjusted, see [Performance](/docs/1.x/performance) section.

 If you're running a licensed binary, be sure to set the `relay.key` and `relay.environment` as well.

-For peak performance the `relay.locks.cache` and `relay.max_endpoint_dbs` values should be benchmarked.

 ## Memory limits

-Relay will allocate what `relay.maxmemory` is set to when PHP starts, even if no `relay.key`.
-However if no valid license was set, after 60 minutes of runtime, Relay will downsize the allocated memory to its hard limit of 16 MB.
+Relay will allocate what `relay.maxmemory` is set to when PHP starts, even if no `relay.key` is set.
+After 60 minutes of runtime (if no valid license was set), Relay will downsize the allocated memory to 16 MB.

 ## Disabling the cache